jeeb/avisynth/distrib/Readme/readme_history.txt

-  - dynamic loader (avs_load_library) uses fallback mechanism for non-existant Avisynth+ specific functions, in order to have Avisynth+ specific API functions safely callable even when connected to classic Avisynth DLL The smart fallback mechanism for Avisynth+ specific functions ensures that if the functions are not loadable, they will work in a classic Avisynth compatible mode Example#1: e.g. avs_is_444 will call the existing avs_is_yv24 instead Example#2: avs_bits_per_component will return 8 for all colorspaces (Classic Avisynth supports only 8 bits/pixel) Affected functions and mapping:
+  - dynamic loader (avs_load_library) uses fallback mechanism for non-existant Avisynth+ specific functions, in order to have Avisynth+ specific API functions safely callable even when connected to classic Avisynth DLL The smart fallback mechanism for Avisynth+ specific functions ensures that if the functions are not loadable, they will work in a classic Avisynth compatible mode:
+    Example#1: e.g. avs_is_444 will call the existing avs_is_yv24 instead
+    Example#2: avs_bits_per_component will return 8 for all colorspaces (Classic Avisynth supports only 8 bits/pixel)
+    Affected functions and mapping: